 - Studies that utilize test subjects for new devices, products, drugs, or materials (see the UNH IRB's Guidelines for Use of External IRBs and Single IRBs).

 - Studies that collect data through intervention or interaction with individuals, if the information is about the individuals (including their opinions/views/thoughts).
 Examples of this type of research include behavioral interventions, surveys, studies that involve deception, research involving risky behaviors or attitudes, focus groups, and open-ended interviews with minors that contribute to generalizable knowledge.

 - Studies using private information that can be readily identified with individuals, even if the information was not collected specifically for the study in question.

-- Studies that produce generalizable knowledge about categories or classes of subjects from individually identifiable information.
+- Studies that produce generalizable knowledge about categories or classes of subjects from identifiable private information.

 - Studies that use human beings to evaluate environmental alterations, for example, weatherization options or habitat modifications to their living or working space or test chamber.